JaeyunJeong2003/Coursera-Machine-Learning-Labs/README.md

 Oactave and Matlab are both compatible for these labs.

+- Motivation

+After completing AP Computer Science A course last year, I wanted to challenge myself even more and explore through complex computer science topics that I recently became fascinated about as a robot-enthusiant: machine learning.

+Despite not being able to comprehend every complex machine learning concepts, I hope my completion of this course is a good start for onboarding AI field.

  - Course Description

 This online course offers wide range of machine learning topics that I could grasp as a beginner: